-Researching your trip online is easy and fun, but when it comes to booking your all-important honeymoon, the advantages of working with a travel agent are myriad.
-Agents can offer you the benefit of their globetrotting experiences; inside lines to discounts not widely advertised; package deals and a range of itinerary options; one-stop shopping for air, car, and hotel reservations; and, last but not least, peace of mind.
-They are your saviors and advocates when travel plans go awry.
-Here are nine points to help you find the agent of your dreams.
+Researching trips online is easy and fun, but when it comes to booking your all-important honeymoon, there are tons of advantages to working with a travel agent.
+Agents can offer you the benefit of their globetrotting experiences, insider access to discounts not widely advertised, package deals and a range of itinerary options, one-stop shopping for air, car, and hotel reservations, and last but not least, peace of mind.
+Also, they're your saviors and advocates when travel plans go awry.
+Here are nine tips to help you find the agent of your dreams.

-Before searching for an agent, decide what type of trip you're interested in and approximately what you want to spend.
-The more specific your destination and activity wish list, the less time you'll waste on pipe dreams that are beyond your budget.
+Before searching for an agent, decide what type of honeymoon you're interested in and approximately what you want to spend.
+The more specific your destination and activity wish list, the less time you'll waste on ideas that are beyond your budget.

-Good agents are patient, ask lots of questions, maintain rigorous quality standards, are forthright about a destination's drawbacks, have a diversified list of clients and a genuine interest in clients' feedback.
-(It's a good sign if an agent posts pictures from clients' trips on the bulletin board; it's a bad sign if all the pictures were taken at the same resort.)
-Good agents will entertain your dreams with an open mind and present a range of options.
-Seek out someone who feels like a kindred spirit; their opinion will jive most closely with your likes and dislikes.
+Good agents are patient, ask lots of questions, maintain rigorous quality standards, are forthright about a destination's drawbacks, have a diversified list of clients and a genuine interest in their feedback.
+Good agents will entertain your wishes with an open mind and present a range of options.
+Choose someone who feels like a friend or who you connect with; their opinion will jive most closely with your likes and dislikes.

 Don't know where to start?
-Look for an agency that is a member in good standing with The American Society of Travel Agents (ASTA).
-Thousands of agencies in the U.S. and worldwide are members.
-They do pay a membership fee, and while ASTA does not police its members per se, complaints are investigated and memberships revoked when warranted.
+Look for an agency that's a member in good standing with The American Society of Travel Agents (ASTA).
+Thousands of agencies in the US and worldwide are members.
 Visit the ASTA website to find a member agency near you.

 What's one of the most important agent credentials?
-First-hand experience with a property.
-An agent who has visited a specific hotel knows which room has the best view and can recommend what to order for dessert at the restaurant.
-Best of all, he may have an inside line to the owner and be able to make special requests on your behalf.
+Firsthand experience with a property.
+An agent who's visited a specific hotel knows which room has the best view and can recommend what to order for dessert at the restaurant.
+Best of all, they may have an inside connection to the owner and be able to make special requests on your behalf.
 Also ask if they have any certifications or awards to bolster your trust.

-Be up front and honest about your air/hotel budget and stick to it.
+Be upfront and honest about your air/hotel budget and stick to it.
 Don't crack if the agent tries to steer you toward a more expensive trip or bigger resort (sometimes suggested because it's easier to book).
-Know thyself: What are your priorities?
+Know yourself—what are your priorities?
 For example, if being in the center of a city's action is more important to you than a super-luxe room, tell the agent.
 Knowing what you can and can't live without will help them build a custom-fit itinerary within your budget.

 You'll have greater access to discount fares and other promotions if your time frame is flexible, even by just a few days on either end.
 Travel agents can compare deals from all airlines and car rental companies to find the lowest prices available.

-No question is stupid, so don't be shy!
-Ask your agent about the nitty-gritty details of your trip, including airport connections, bus and taxi services, tipping, foreign currency conversion, and safety concerns such as government-issued travel advisories and warnings.
-Most important, get a phone number that you can use for after-hours emergencies (at the airport early Sunday morning after your wedding, for instance) and on your trip (preferably toll-free or collect if calling from outside the country).
+No question is silly, so don't be shy.
+Ask your agent about the nitty-gritty details of your trip, including airport connections, bus and taxi services, tipping, foreign currency conversion, potential language barriers and safety concerns such as government-issued travel advisories and warnings.